 Type of institution: University/Higher Education Institution

-This program allows students to select two or three disciplines from a wide range of subjects in first year which lay the foundation for specialisation in second and third year.
+This program allows students to select up to two disciplines from a wide range of subjects in first year which lay the foundation for specialisation in second and third year.
 A range of specialisations are available from the majors listed.
 Through fieldwork and practical experience students undertake hands-on study and research in areas such as tropical rainforests, coastal wetlands, mangroves, tropical savannah, and the Great Barrier Reef, as well as in more traditional science areas.

 - Aquaculture science and technology

 - Data science

 - Zoology and ecology

 Standard entry requirements

 - Year 12 or equivalent.
 Assumed knowledge: English (Units 3/4,C)

 - Mathematical methods (Units 3/4,C).
 Recommended: At least one of biology, chemistry, Earth and Environmental Science, Geography, Marine Science, specialist maths or physics (Units 3/4,C).
 Students without chemistry (Units 3/4,C) or mathematical methods (Units 3/4,C) must take chemistry and/or mathematics preparatory subjects in Year 1.